Discover the Zoo's Rides and Attractions!

 Adventurers of all ages can discover a variety of exciting activities throughout the Zoo's grounds.
 Additional fees for rides and attractions may apply.

 All Zoo rides and attractions operate weather permitting of 55 degrees or higher with wind, rain and extreme heat considerations.
 No guarantee of the following schedules can be made and all are subject to change without notice.
 Thank you.

 Enjoy Package Pricing

 New!
-Splash Pass - Enjoy both daily Sea Lion Presentations and one visit to Stingray Bay for $4 per person.
+Splash Pass - Enjoy each Sea Lion Presentation and one visit to Stingray Bay for $4 per person (Wednesdays through Sunday only).
 Tickets sold at the Global Plaza ticket booths, Stroller window or ZooFriend's office.
-Splash Passes are only available April through Labor Day.
+Splash Passes are available mid-March through November 1.

 This 1863 replica locomotive driven train tours guests though the hoofed stock in the southwest portion of the Zoo.
 A matching grant from the Oklahoma Centennial Commission put this exciting attraction in motion!

 Cost: $2 per person per ride; free for ages 2 and under

 NOTE: Please note that the Choo Choo train does not operate on wet or icy tracks.